- NEW SOUTH WALES

 Whyalla Norrie, SA

-The University of South Australia Department of Rural Health (DRH) is a regional multi-disciplinary school of health science based in Whyalla.
+The University of South Australia Department of Rural Health (UniSA DRH) is a multidisciplinary team of academics and professional staff.

 Flinders Rural Health SA, Flinders University